perintyler/arch-app/README.md

 <br>

-<h4 align="center"> Arch App no longer mantained, but screenshots from its days in production are displayed below. </h3>
+<h4 align="center"> Arch App is no longer mantained, but screenshots from its days in production are displayed below. </h3>

 <br>